-- The Bank hereby employs the Executive as Executive Vice President and Chief Financial Officer and the Executive hereby accepts said employment and agrees to render such services to the Employer on the terms and conditions set forth in this Agreement.
-The term of employment under this Agreement shall be for three years beginning on the Effective Date (the "Initial Term").
-Not less than sixty (60) days prior to the second annual anniversary of the Effective Date and each annual anniversary thereafter, the Board of Directors of the Bank shall consider and review (with appropriate corporate documentation thereof, and after taking into account all relevant factors, including the Executive's performance hereunder) a one-year extension of the term of this Agreement.
+(a) The Bank hereby employs the Executive as Senior Vice President and General Counsel and the Executive hereby accepts said employment and agrees to render such services to the Employer on the terms and conditions set forth in this Agreement.
+The term of employment under this Agreement shall be for three years beginning on the Effective Date (the "Initial Tern").
+Not less than sixty (60) days prior to the second annual anniversary of the Effective Date and each annual anniversary thereafter, the Board of Directors of the Bank shall consider and review (with appropriate corporate documentation thereof, and after taking into account all relevant factors, including the Executive's performance hereunder) a one-year extension of the tern of this Agreement.
 If the Board of Directors approves such an extension, then the term of this Agreement shall be so extended as of the relevant annual anniversary of the Effective Date unless the Executive gives written notice to the Employer of the Executive's election not to extend the term, with such written notice to be given not less than sixty (60) days prior to any such relevant annual anniversary of the Effective Date.
-If the Board of Directors elects not to extend the term, it shall give written notice of such decision to the Executive as soon as the decision is made but in no case no less than sixty (60) days prior to any such annual anniversary of the Effective Date.
+If the Board of Directors elects not to extend the tern, it shall give written notice of such decision to the Executive as soon as the decision is made but in no case no less than sixty (60) days prior to any such annual anniversary of the Effective Date.
 If any party gives timely notice that the term will not be extended as of any annual anniversary of the Effective Date, then this Agreement and the rights and obligations provided herein shall terminate at the conclusion of its remaining term, except to the extent set forth in Section 7.
-References herein to the term of this Agreement shall refer both to the Initial Term and successive terms. - (b) During the term of this Agreement, the Executive shall perform such executive services for the Bank as may be consistent with his titles and from time to time assigned to him by the Bank's Board of Directors and/or the President and Chief Executive Officer. - (c) The Executive represents and warrants that his entering into this Agreement, and his performance of his duties as Executive Vice President and Chief Executive Officer of the Bank, will not breach or give rise to any cause of action against the Executive or the Bank under the terms of any agreements between the Executive and any prior employer (a "Prior Agreement").
-The Executive shall comply with any surviving terms of any Prior Agreement, including terms concerning competition, non-solicitation and confidentiality.
+References herein to the term of this Agreement shall refer both to the Initial Term and successive terms.

+(b) During the term of this Agreement, the Executive shall perform such executive services for the Bank as may be consistent with his titles and from time to time assigned to him by the Bank's Board of Directors and/or the President and Chief Executive Officer.